Here’s My Hope for a Premium Hotel Chase Credit Card (Yeah, I’m Dreaming)

 I’ve had hotel credit cards on the brain for the past bit, especially since Marriott announced their Marriott Bonvoy loyalty program and the new or refreshed credit cards coming with the rebrand.

-AMEX now has a monopoly on premium hotel credit cards – they’ve got the Starwood Preferred Guest® American Express Luxury Card (soon to be relaunched as the Marriott Bonvoy Brilliant™ American Express® Card) and the Hilton Honors Aspire Card from American Express – both of which come with very compelling perks.
+AMEX now has a monopoly on premium hotel credit cards – they’ve got the Marriott Bonvoy Brilliant™ American Express® Card and the Hilton Honors Aspire Card from American Express – both of which come with very compelling perks.
+The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 The new arrangement includes 2 Chase credit cards – the business version and a no-annual-fee card to come in a few months.
 Yet Chase is frozen out of the Marriott luxury hotel card scene, given they stopped accepting applications for the Ritz Carlton Rewards Credit Card (although current cardholders can keep their cards) last year.